 SMS can be a valuable tool for both marketing and customer service.
 As mentioned above, many consumers prefer text as a way to receive valuable information from companies.
 CallHub found that 97% of companies could communicate with their clients more efficiently after launching new texting strategies.

 Perhaps one of the things that makes texting so efficient is the ability to look back through a conversation when picking up on a discussion after a break.

 Increasingly, SMS marketing is gaining more attention as a powerful tool for reaching and connecting with your target audience.
 As the list of SMS marketing statistics above shows, communicating with clients via text could be the key to unlocking a range of valuable benefits for your company.

-Not only do people feel comfortable connecting with companies through their phone, but they also prefer to receive messages from brands this way most of the time.
+Not only do people feel comfortable connecting with companies through their phones, but they also prefer to receive messages from brands this way most of the time.
 As the number of smartphone users worldwide continues to use, it only makes sense to have an SMS marketing plan in place.

 Want to Learn More?